 4) Provide the Auth/EPP code.

-5) Add the transfer to the cart and check out using your preferred payment method.3.
-Approve the transfer via email
+5) Add the transfer to the cart and check out using your preferred payment method.

-Once the transfer is confirmed, your previous registrar should release the domain within up to 5-7 calendar days to approve the transfer.
+Shortly afterwards, the transfer will be initiated at the Registry level and the domain will acquire "pendingTransfer" status.
+Your previous registrar should release the domain within up to 5-7 calendar days.
 If they do not take any actions within this period, the transfer will be approved automatically.
-You may also check with the previous registrar if it is possible to speed up outgoing transfers with them.
+You may also check with them if it is possible to speed up outgoing transfers with them.

-You will receive a notification from Namecheap when the transfer is complete.
+When the transfer is over, you will receive a corresponding notification to the email address associated with your Namecheap account.
 Depending on a TLD, the domain will be renewed for one year and its status will automatically be set to 'clientTransferProhibited' (that is, the transfer Lock will be enabled).Note 1

 : Please remember that a domain transfer does not imply automatic DNS change.
 The nameservers for your domain will remain the same after the transfer and are not automatically changed to Namecheap DNS.
-If your domain is using the default DNS at your previous registrar, the transfer process may cause temporary downtime of your website and/or email service interruption.
+If your domain is using the default DNS of your previous registrar, they will delete the domain from their DNS zone shortly after the transfer completion which will result in downtime of your website and/or email.
 To learn how to minimize the downtime, review the information in this article

 : If your domain expired with your previous registrar, and you've reactivated it (renewed after expiration) with them, please do not transfer it within 45 days of the previous expiration date.
 According to ICANN, the domain will be renewed for 1 year by the new registrar, but the reactivation year added to your domain by the previous registrar will be revoked.
 You may also lose renewal fees paid to the previous registrar.
 Check more information here